FTSE retreats from 10-wk high, Petrofac slumps after warning

 LONDON, May 9 (Reuters) - Britain’s top share index slipped from a 10-week high on Friday, with energy services group Petrofac slumping after a profit warning and aero-engines maker Rolls-Royce hurt by broker downgrades.

-Tensions in Ukraine also prompted investors to take some money off the table after recent gains.
+Tensions in Ukraine also prompted investors to take some money off the table after recent gains, analysts said.

 Tensions in Ukraine have been prompting investors to stay cautious.
 The situation remained fragile with pro-Moscow separatists in the east of the country ignoring a call by Russian President Vladimir Putin to postpone a referendum on self-rule, declaring they would go ahead on Sunday with a vote that could lead to war.

-Rolls-Royce fell 1.5 percent, pressured by a downgrade by Barclays to “underweight” from “overweight” and a cut in its target price for the stock to 930 pence from 1,225 pence.
+Rolls-Royce fell 1.2 percent, pressured by a downgrade by Barclays to “underweight” from “overweight” and a cut in its target price for the stock to 930 pence from 1,225p.
 The downgrade followed a reduction in its target price by JPMorgan to 1,300p from 1,350p on Thursday.

 “Slow growth over the next two years, high exposure to a single yet-to-enter service aircraft, significant cash and margin headwinds, accounting concerns, and questions over capital allocation lead us to our ‘underweight’ rating,” Barclays said in a note.